 The process of getting a car loan

-If you don’t want to get a loan and pay the interest, of course, that is an option.
-Additionally, if you don’t have full credit history in America as an expat, chances are you likely can’t obtain a car loan.
+Of course, if you don’t want to get a loan and pay the interest, that is an option.
+Additionally, you likely can’t obtain a car loan if you don’t have a full credit history in America as an expat.

 After doing some research, I decided that taking out a small loan was the best option for me because: